-Having grown up in a huge farming community in the Cotswolds, with bullocks on the field next door that swam across the shared pond into our garden to play havoc regularly on one side and horses galavanting around on the other side of my family home, I wanted to recreate my love of animals for the children in my care.
-My family also kept chickens in our garden and my Grandma had cows and geese on her farm.
-I love teaching all childen how to treat animals with the respect that they deserve and to value their lives however small they (the creature) may be.
+Having grown up in a huge farming community in the Cotswolds, with bullocks on the field next door that swam across the shared pond into our garden to play havoc regularly on one side of our home and horses galavanting around in a field on the other side, I grew up with a love of animals.
+I wanted to recreate these opportunities for the children in my care.
+My family also kept chickens in our garden and my Grandma had cows and geese on her small farm.
+I love teaching all childen how to treat animals with the respect that they deserve and to value their lives however small they may be.

 Every day, the children are involved in the care of the animals, whether it is helping carry fresh hay into the goat pen, collecting the duck or chickens eggs or chopping up some fresh vegetables for them as a treat.